lismore/MathematicalInterfaceForLanguage/README.md

     PRA, PRE, PRI, PRO, PRU, ETC.,= VOID-TIME-HAS NO-JURISDICTION, OPINION, GUESS, TRIAL, EXPERIMENT, VOID OF CONCLUSIONS OR FACTS.

+    PREPOSITIONAL PHRASE: DANGLING PARTICIPLE:
+    You can't end a sentence in a verb and have it be correct, otherwise the sentence is "unfinished."

+    ___________________________________________

-The Math Interface on Language helps anyone that wants to write in the correct communication  with Mathematical precision eliminating subjective interpretation;.
+The Math Interface on Language helps anyone that wants to write in the correct sentence structure communication syntax with Mathematical precision eliminating subjective interpretation.

+All law is based upon "adverb-verb"
+(descriptive or rhetorical versus factual) and when such errors are pointed out with proper syntax then Judges, Attorneys, and other Officers of the Court have no choice but to recuse themselves and/or drop all charges or face criminal charges themselves.

+QUANTUM-LANGUAGE-PARSE-SYNTAX-GRAMMAR is the technology made possible through the Math Interface on Language first discovered by :David-Wynn: Miller.
+All credit for the discovery of the Math Interface on Language is credited to :David-Wynn: Miller.

+Translation of the Math Interface into computer source code for use in software applications is credited to :Patrick-Joseph: Lismore.